SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 5. Seymour Marine Discovery Center (Santa Cruz)

-This is one of the favorite aquariums in the SF Bay Area because you can do things such as touch a shark (don't worry, it is friendly and won't bite you), learn about native sea creatures like hermit crabs and sea urchins, and take pictures in front of the 87-foot blue whale skeleton.
+It is one of my favorite aquariums near the SF Bay Area because you can do things such as touch a shark (don't worry, it is friendly and won't bite you), learn about native sea creatures like hermit crabs and sea urchins, and take pictures in front of the 87-foot blue whale skeleton.
 It is one of the largest skeletons anywhere in the world!

 It is open Tuesday through Sunday from 10 am to 4 pm.
 From July to early August, they are open every day.